 Hampshire was one of the largest Auxiliary Units areas, based on the number of Patrols.
 It would therefore be expected to have two Scout Sections.
-It is known that the Wiltshire Regiment provided one section that was based in the New Forest.
-The other, though logically formed from the Hampshire regiment, possibly came from the Royal Warwickshire Regiment.
-Chalton Patrol Auxilier John Budden refers to men of this Regiment being involved in their training and also transport to Coleshill House.
+The Wiltshire Regiment provided one section that was based in the New Forest.
+The other, was formed from the Hampshire regiment, at least early on in the war.
+There is some evidence for the involvement of the Royal Warwickshire Regiment.
+Chalton Patrol Auxilier John Budden refers to men of this Regiment being involved in their training and also providing transport to Coleshill House.

-The names of the men in this unit are unknown.
 At least four men with Army numbers from the Royal Warwickshire Regiment joined the SAS in 1944/45, though it has not been possible to confirm any links to Auxiliary Units.
 It is known that the SAS specifically recruited from the Auxiliary Units Scout Sections and very few men appear to have joined from this regiment otherwise.

 N Lewis 5111040 1 SAS